hashicorp/consul/website/source/intro/getting-started/checks.html.markdown

 We will use the check definition because, just like with services, definitions are the most common way to set up checks.

-Let's create two definition files in the Consul configuration directory of the second node:
+Create two definition files in the Consul configuration directory of the second node:

 ```text